iljazieni/iljazieni.github.io/_pages/about.md

   - /about.html
 ---

 I am a Predoctoral Fellow in Economics at the [Development Data Lab](https://www.devdatalab.org/).
-Prior to joining Imperial, she was a Predoctoral Fellow in Economics at Yale University's Tobin Center for Economic Policy.
+Prior to joining Imperial, I was a Predoctoral Fellow in Economics at Yale University's Tobin Center for Economic Policy.
 I received my MSc Economics from the London School of Economics and Political Science.

 My primary research interests are applied microeconometrics, primarily labor and urban economics.

 <!-- comment -->